The sources behind AI answers

 social listening

-8 of 11 leads from this keyword were marked not relevant — mostly agencies comparing enterprise suites.
-Suggest excluding it from future scans.
+8 of 11 leads from this keyword were marked not relevant, mostly agencies comparing enterprise suites.
+One click drops it from your keyword list.

 Scan details